ericngg/GroceryList/README.md

 * [X] Items in the grocery list must be saved to file or database when the list is modified.
 * [X] Grocery list should be loaded from file or database when the app is opened.

+## Walkthrough Instructions

+Download the project and run it on an emulator.

+App tested on Pixel 4 API 30 and a custom Samsung S20 API 30 emulator

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: